enkidevs/curriculum/Linux/Jobs and Processes, Data Manipulation/file-streams/paging-through-long-output-using-less.md

 ---
 ## Revision

 A pager utility that allows you to scroll and search through a stream of output, alternative to `more`,  is

 ???.
 *less
 *grep
 *awk
 *cut

+---
+## Quiz

+headline: are you familiar with Linux pagers?

+question: Is more less or less more?

+answers:
+  - Both are true
+  - more is less
+  - less is more
+  - Neither